pdjr-modules/IC74HC595/README.md

 Initialises the GPIO pins for buffer control.
 This method must be called from setup() before any attempt is made to send data to the buffer.

-#### `public void `[`write`](#classIC74HC595_1a1ab013254c6c18ef3ab6f5fdce9d62e9)`(unsigned int status)`
+#### `public void `[`write`](#classIC74HC595_1a7d87b0e7410edd336dd72ee9ab8499c4)`(unsigned int status,unsigned int buffers)`

-Set the buffer parallel outputs to a specified state.
+Set the outputs of one or more buffer ICs to a specified state.

-Each bit in *status* defines the output state of a single parallel output.
-Bits 0 through 7 define the status of the first IC in any daisy chain; bits 8 through 15 relate to the secong IC and so on.
+Each bit in *status* defines the output state of a single parallel output channel: bits through 7 define the status of the first buffer IC in any daisy chain; bits 8 through 15 the status of any second IC and so on.

+The number of low order bits to be written can be specified in buffer sized chunks by *buffers:* if this argument is omitted or set to zero then the *bufferCount* value specified at instantiation will be used in its stead.

 #### Parameters
 * `status` - the value to be written to the buffer.

+* `buffers` - the number of buffer ICs to be updated.

 #### `public void `[`writeBit`](#classIC74HC595_1adaf39e8c1f9dae013304ba8725bf29ff)`(unsigned int bit,unsigned int state)`

 Set the state of a single parallel output.

-*bit* specifies the bit in the buffer which should be set and *state* specifies the value to be assigned.
+When it is not *bit* specifies the bit in the buffer which should be set and *state* specifies the value to be assigned.

 #### Parameters
 * `bit` - index of the output channel to be set (0..31).